-You can backdate your claim for a "good cause" reason.
-This means you were prevented from applying for Paid Family and Medical Leave immediately after your event.
+A "good cause" reason may exist if you were prevented from applying for Paid Family and Medical Leave within one week of the "Leave End Date" on your medical certification form.
 A "good cause" reason can be the result of a serious health condition, a period of incapacity or because of natural disaster.
 A medical certification form may provide the information we need to determine if you are eligible to backdate your claim, but it is likely we will ask for additional information as to why you need to backdate your claim.
 Claims cannot be backdated prior to Jan.
 1, 2020 when the law took effect.